jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

 Techvolution is a new political philosophy.
-It takes the best of today's politics and combines it into refined and improved package.
+It combines the best of today's politics into a refined and improved package.

 Technically speaking, this new philosophy uses Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity continues Life's Darwinian evolution via technological innovation.
-But that's a mouthful, so it's easier to say your society, workplace, and everyday events are best understood as among the many tales in the long and ongoing evolution of Life.
+But that's a mouthful, so it's easier to say your day, workplace, government, and society are best understood as another story in Life's long and ongoing evolution.

-I wrote a deep dive in a book called [_Story Cut Tools_](https://storycuttools.netlify.app/), which is a good read, but also somewhat long.
-So, I wrote the summary below with enough meat so you can skip the nerdy philosophical details and jump right into a new philosophy.
-I will put the power of storytelling in your hand, and let you appreciate why we badly need a new perspective in our world now.
-There's no way to overcome our social, environmental, and economic problems without making a big change.
+I wrote a deep dive in a book called [_Story Cut Tools_](https://storycuttools.netlify.app/), which is a good read but also somewhat long.
+I wrote the summary below with enough meat so you can skip the nerdy philosophical details and jump right into a new philosophy.
+It will put the power of storytelling in your hands and let you appreciate why we need a new perspective in our world.

+To overcome our social, environmental, and economic problems requires making a big change.

 Only a new philosophy rises above the old stories that inflame today's Conservatives and Progressives.
-By removing the cobwebs of history we can remind everyone that feeling hate and placing blame don't change our fate.
-We are creatures in Nature, and like it does for all species, Life demands we evolve to overcome our current problems using new and improved adaptations.
-We can either innovate proactively under the direction of a new way of thinking, or after many depressions, wars, and revolutions gradually teach us the lessons reason wasn't able to.
+By removing the cobwebs of history, we can remind everyone that feeling hate and placing blame doesn't change our fate.
+We are creatures in Nature, and as it does for all species, Life demands we evolve to overcome our current problems using new and improved adaptations.
+We can either innovate proactively under the direction of a new way of thinking or, after many depressions, wars, and revolutions, gradually teach us the lessons reason wasn't able to.

 ## Inner Flap

-As you read this, an albatross is searching for fish, an ant colony is raiding its neighbor, a seal is hiding from a polar bear, and trillions more lifeforms are battling for survival.
+As you read this, an albatross is diving for fish, an ant colony is raiding its neighbor, a polar bear is stalking a seal, and trillions more lifeforms are battling for survival.

 Living in the wild is tough, but many creatures struggle extra hard today.
 The environment is changing fast.
 Among other things, forests, greenfields, and ice caps are disappearing.
 That means lifeforms such as polar bears have increasingly unhelpful adaptations.
 They still have Life's burning desire to survive and procreate, but their form of white coat and colossal bulk is losing its once mighty advantage to kill seals in the pack ice.

 What would you tell a polar bear today if you could communicate with her?

-Wouldn't it be nice to explain evolution and describe how traits are the expressions of genes, which are passed on from parents to offspring during reproduction.
+Wouldn't it be nice to explain evolution and describe how traits are the expressions of genes, which are passed on from parents to offspring during reproduction?
 Thus, Life on Earth is a constant race.
-The organisms that harvest the most calories the fastest, while suffering the least pain, pass-on their genes most often.
-Over time this turnover of genes slowly adapts the forms of Life to more efficiently use the environment's resources.
+The organisms that harvest calories the fastest, while suffering the least pain, pass on their genes more often.
+Over time, this turnover of genes slowly adapts the forms of Life to more efficiently use the environment's resources.

-If the hungry polar bear understood evolution, she would know her place in the ongoing story of Life.
+If the hungry polar bear understood evolution, she would know her place in the story of Life.
 She could then assess what innovations polar bears need to prosper in the Artic's new environment.
 Perhaps male polar bears should help raise and protect their cubs.
 Or polar bears should hunt in packs to kill reindeer.
 Maybe the mighty flesh eaters should go south and diversify their diet with berries, grubs, and roots.

-Whatever new form evolution will eventually find, if polar bears knew about evolution, they could take matters into their own hands, i.e. roll their own dice to find the adaptations that both ease their pain and power their prosperity.
+Whatever new form evolution will eventually find, if polar bears knew about evolution, they could take matters into their own hands, i.e., roll their own dice to get the adaptations that'll ease their hunger and bring prosperity.

 At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk or swim in circles, struggling to find food in a changed environment.

-We know so much about polar bears because palenotoligists, biologists, genealogists, and other specialists have mapped millions of species habits, linages, and physiologies.
-This extensive knowledge base lets scientists inform humanity about the history, status, and future of many creatures.
+We know so much about polar bears because paleontologists, biologists, genealogists, and other specialists have mapped millions of species' habits, linages, and physiologies.
+This extensive knowledge base lets scientists inform humanity about many creatures' history, status, and future.

-Here's a question, do we know our fate like we know the polar bears?
+Here's a question: Do we know our fate like we know the polar bears?

 Given how much anger, angst, and confusion we have in our politics, the answer is no.

 This book will teach you about human evolution.
 Our story is the same as all other lifeforms.
 The environment is constantly changing.
-Thus, Life is alway playing catch up and looking for someone with updated adaptations to better harvest resources and procreate.
+Thus, Life is always playing catch up and looking for someone with updated adaptations to better harvest resources and procreate.

-We think we understand how important evolution is, but all the political marches, protests, and other outbursts of frustration—from all over society—shows we don't know how to innovate the traits we need to prosper.
+We think we understand Life's requirement to evolve.
+Almost every person, company, and ideology says they embrace evolution and innovation.
+But all the political marches, protests, fears of job losses other outbursts of frustration—from all over society—show we don't know how to innovate the tools we need to prosper.

-So, this book will teach how to embrace evolution, roll your own dice, ease your pain, and join those innovating in a ever changing world.
+So, this book will teach how to embrace evolution, roll your own dice, ease your pain, and join those innovating in an ever-changing world.

 Because animals sadly can't change their genes.
 They must endure the pain of evolution as Life searches for new species better suited to the changing environment.
-We can change our fate; by updating our characteristics with modern technology to harness resources better.
-Keep reading and you'll learn how to use politics to evolve humanity and upgrade Life on Earth.
+We can change our fate by updating our characteristics with modern technology to harness resources better.
+Keep reading, and you'll learn how to use politics to evolve humanity and upgrade Life on Earth.

 ## Dedication

-For anyone using their soul while creating something new.
+For anyone using up their soul while creating something new.

 ## Quote